 - Supporting individuals and reinforcing and communicating the support structure we have in place

-We are also working towards EY's National Equality Standard, a change management tool that will help us track our journey and continually improve our approach to Diversity and Inclusion.
+In 2016 we achieved EY's National Equality Standard accreditation.
+This is a change management tool that helps us track our journey and continually improve our approach to Diversity and Inclusion.

 Diversity and Inclusion Week 2016